nemisj/docs/cv.md

 After five years of work at Mendix company ( see below ) I've moved further to the new challenges, new possibilities and new fresh start.
 I moved to Informaat CXP, company focusing very deeply on a User Experience ( UX ), whereby last couple of years the main accent is on digital world.

-At that time Informaat CXP started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) and it's own tool "Dialogica".
-It's was a starting point for this copany in R&D branch.
-A lot had to happend, researched and tried out.
+At that time Informaat CXP started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) and own tool "Dialogica".
+It's was a starting point for this company in R&D branch.
+A lot had to happen, researched and tried out.
 This is tho moment where I started to work with Node.js, MongoDB, AngularJS, grunt and other cutting-edge technologies.

 __Department__ 	: R&D